Calum1888/taxi-fare-predictor/README.md

 ## Demo

+This browser page is the final FastAPI user interface, taking the pick up and drop off locations of the user and estimating the fare with relevant surcharges.

 | Final version with surcharges |
 |---|
 |![Browser with surcharges](Graphs/Browser_with_surcharges.png) |

+These demonstartions are earlier iterations of the user interface before the modelling approach was changed.

 | First version | With tip feature |
 |---|---|